Have you ever been sitting on the pot and thought why does my poop burn like acid?

 Did you start experiencing burning diarrhea shortly after you started taking antibiotics?
 That could be the reason for the burning sensation you feel because they affect the internal environment of healthy bacteria and can cause difficulties in bowel movements.

 Going further, by disrupting the natural balance of internal bacteria, antibiotics may also cause an overgrowth of bacteria or infection by toxin-producing bacteria.
+Also antibiotics can cause hemorrhoids as we discussed above which can contribute to your poop burning like acid.

 5. Stomach acids, digestive enzymes, and bile